 Instapaper Highlights to Evernote

 Just about everything I read on the internet is filtered through Instapaper.
 Instapaper makes it easy to save anything (articles, blog posts, videos) for later consumption.
-This is helpful for several reasons and most especially because Instapaper has a highlight feature that when paired with a recipe at IFTTT automatically saves those highlights to my Evernote inbox.
+This is helpful for several reasons and most especially because Instapaper has a highlight feature that when the setting is turned on automatically saves those highlights to my Evernote inbox.

 Here's how to save Instapaper highlights to Evernote: